agenticbuddy/codex/docs/session-restore.md

 - CLI parity (modes and flags):
   - a) User convenience: Operators can trigger the same restore modes via flags or UI, depending on their workflow (keyboard‑driven vs. scripted).
   - b) Technical necessity: Feature parity keeps cross‑component assumptions intact, reduces drift between CLIs, and simplifies documentation/testing.
 Where flags differ, the help output is the source of truth.

+### Unified Server Restore path

+- Both the sessions list and the session viewer trigger the same Server Restore flow.
+After a successful restore, the active chat is fully re‑bound to the selected session: new turns append to the same JSONL and the restored transcript is used to hydrate context.
+This guarantees identical behavior regardless of where Server Restore was initiated.

 ## Internal Changes